Green Homes are Environmentally Responsible

-The design, construction, energy use, materials and systems of our homes can help protect the environment for us in many ways.
+The design, construction, energy use, materials and systems of BPC homes helps protect the environment and makes the home and life more sustainable.
 Here are just 10 of the ways green homes help make the environment better:

-Make use of clean, renewable and plentiful energy sources
+- Makes use of renewable and plentiful clean energy sources

-Reduce the use of slow growing and/or endangered natural resources
+- Reduces the use of slow-growing and/or endangered natural resources

 Allowing Technology to Improve and Costs to Go Down: